Home About Facts Media & Press FAQ's Donate Blog Contact

 Combat Stress Relief Dogs

-These specially trained canines are deployed in theater for active duty personnel.
+Trained canines deployed in theater for active duty personnel.
 They offer emotional support for servicemen and women dealing with combat stress, homefront issues, and sleep disorders.